Tkvmaster/ANPR-System/README.md

 ## :key: Prerequisites

 All the dependencies and required libraries are included in the file <code>requirements.txt</code> [See here](https://github.com/chandrikadeb7/Face-Mask-Detection/blob/master/requirements.txt)
+Make sure to install correct gpu versions of PaddlePaddle and torch.

 ## 🚀&nbsp; Installation